alessio94/easyjet-leptons-met/CONTRIBUTING.md

 Limited code formatting rules are enforced via `cppcheck` and `flake8`.
 We aim to follow `PEP8` python style conventions, except certain cases where it is more natural to follow ATLAS-like camel-case variable names.

-If in doubt, try to follow the style of the surrounding code.
+If in doubt, follow the style of the surrounding code.

 ## Merge request guidelines